Sublinear-Time Algorithms for Compressive Phase Retrieval

 The next results refer to approximately sparse signals and improve upon the previous ones with various degrees.
-Our first result is the following, which improves upon \cite{Nakos} in terms of the error guarantee and the decoding time.
+For the $\ell_\infty/\ell_2$ problem our result, stated below, improves upon \cite{Nakos} in terms of the error guarantee and the decoding time.
 It requires a modest assumption on the pattern of the valid phases of the heavy hitters as defined below, which is often satisfied in applications where the valid phases lie in a set of equidistant points on $\bS^1$.
-Throughout this paper we identify $\bS^1$ with $[0,2\pi)$ and assume both the unoriented distance $d(\cdot,\cdot)$ and the oriented distance $\vec{d}(\cdot,\cdot)$ on $\bS^1$ are circular.
+Throughout this paper we identify $\bS^1$ with $[0,2\pi)$ or $[-\pi,\pi)$ and assume both the non-oriented distance $d(\cdot,\cdot)$ and the oriented distance $\vec{d}(\cdot,\cdot)$ on $\bS^1$ are circular.
 We shall also use $[m]$ to denote the set $\{1,\dots,m\}$ for any positive integer $m$, a conventional notation in computer science literature.

 \begin{definition}[$\eta$-distinctness] Let $P=\{p_1,\dots,p_m\}$ be a finite set on $\bS^1$.
 We say $P$ is $\eta$-distinct if the following conditions hold: \begin{enumerate}[(i)] \item $d(p_i,p_j)\geq \eta$ for all distinct $i,j\in [m]$;